What to Expect

 Consultation call:

-If we aren’t a good fit, I will do my best to get you a referral(s) that could be a better fit.
+If we both decide to move forward, we’ll schedule your intake appointment during this call.
+If not, I will do my best to get you a referral(s) that could be a better fit.

 Therapy sessions: